 As the surge waned, courts forged ahead with resuming in-person jury trials.
 Certain initial proceedings, such as the selection of potential jurors (called "voir dire"), could be continued remotely if needed.
 Courthouses updated ventilation systems, installed plexiglass barriers, and rearranged courtrooms to accommodate social distancing.
 To keep courthouse numbers down, many civil hearings and certain criminal matters were still heard remotely.

 As vaccination rates increased, courthouses began resuming more in-person hearings and services.
-Many courts brought back most or all of their judges and staff, and most decisions shifted from the state to local level to accommodate areas' differing needs.
+Many courts brought back most or all of their judges and staff, and most decisions shifted from the state to the local level to accommodate areas' differing needs.
 Even in fully staffed courthouses, the use of remote technology continues—and thankfully, has much improved in a short amount of time.

 The courts are really no different than other businesses.
 They need to implement flexible systems that can adjust to an ever-changing environment.
 Remote justice has become the key to this flexibility and keeping the wheels of justice turning.
 It's become the new normal for many facets of life and likely will remain a part of the criminal justice system post-pandemic.